MOSEK/mosek.rust/doc/source/api.rst

 ``xc``

-Sets a slice of the :math:`x^c` vector for a solution.
+Sets a slice of the xc vector for a solution.

 .. index:: put_xx